 Make sure that even the gallery layouts are mobile-friendly too.

-By means of a responsive photography theme for WordPress, you may rest assured that all content that you share on the pages of your site will look perfectly well on all screen sizes.
+Using a responsive photography theme for WordPress, you may rest assured that all content that you share on the pages of your site will look perfectly well on all screen sizes.

 GeoPhoto is a great example of one of those responsive WordPress templates that will run flawlessly on any device.